Wi-Fi 6 (802.11ax)

 Summarizes Wi-Fi 6 information including channel information, data rates, highlights, and benefits.

-What makes Wi-Fi 6 work?
+What Makes Wi-Fi 6 Work?

 Describes what Wi-Fi 6 is, how it solves today's digital challenges, and how you can deliver this enhanced technology.